Park at the Butch Kennedy trailhead. Begin the ride by riding up Arena Blvd until it dead ends at Queen Street. This will be the

 Blue Bar Trail.
 The entrance to the

 Blue Bar Trail may be very difficult to identify.
 As of January 2017, there were three or four downed trees laid perpendicular to the entrance between two big trees.
-Ride the trail for a short distance and it will dump out on a forest road.
+Make a right and ride the trail for a short distance and it will dump out on a forest road.
 Shift into high gear and head down the road.
 Speeds in excess of 20 MPH are possible at this point.

 This next section of trail may be difficult to navigate when covered with leaves.
 It will become a bit steep at points and once again become forest road.
 Follow the road until it intersects with another at marker B20.
 Make a left onto the road then an immediate right back onto the trail at marker B21.
 Follow this trail through the woods until you reach marker B24.